-And while aesthetics are a vital component of design, good design can be successful without being to your taste – whether you are the website owner or the designer.
+And while aesthetics are a vital component of design, good UX and UI design can be successful without being to your taste – whether you are the website owner or the designer.

 With the different analytics tools that are available, you can track practically everything that takes place on your site.
 This includes:

 - What people click and where they click